qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/processing.rst

            for alg in self.list_algorithms():
                self.addAlgorithm(alg)

-#. :file:`example_processing_algorithm.py`, the example algorithm file:
+* :file:`example_processing_algorithm.py` which contains the example algorithm file.
-copy/paste the content of the script template: https://github.com/qgis/QGIS/blob/master/python/plugins/processing/script/ScriptTemplate.py
+  Copy/paste the content of the script template: https://github.com/qgis/QGIS/blob/master/python/plugins/processing/script/ScriptTemplate.py

 Now you can reload your plugin in QGIS and you should see your example script in the Processing toolbox and modeller.